 9.2 Garmin stage

-Stage three will be a Garmin stage.
+One stage will be a Garmin stage.

 The organisation will provide no tracks or additional signs.
 Participants will have to find their way on their own and go through the various CPs and HSs from the start to the finish of the stage.